unclexo/chirp/README.md

 Few notes about my testing strategy:
 - The "sign in with Twitter" button on the home page is tested with Dusk;
 - Twitter's API isn't mocked.
-I can't be confident about Chirp's stability if I can't hit the real API.
-To avoid rate limit errors, I just cache the API's responses.
+I can't be confident about Chirp's stability if I can't hit the real stuff.
+To avoid rate limit errors, I just cache the responses.

 ```bash
 composer test